HubSpot/moxie/README.md

-# moxie
+# moxie: A TCP proxy guaranteed to make you smile.

-A TCP proxy guaranteed to make you smile.
+v0.2

 ## What is it?

-Moxie is a python script that helps manage "transparent" SSH tunnels.
+Moxie is a python script that helps manage SSH tunnels.
+It also fiddles with networking settings to make the tunnel(s) appear transparent to the end user.

 ## How do I install it?

-Clone this repo and then run `./install.sh`.
+Clone this repository and then run `./install.sh`.

-We will be publshing it to the public PyPI soon.
+We will be publishing moxie to the public PyPI soon.

 ## How do I use it?